Oregon Divorce Mediation:

 - Schedule the first 2-hour working meeting at a different time, or

-- Help you identify if a different service or type of approach better meets your current needs.
+- Help you identify if a different service or plan that better meets your current needs.

 2. Complete our Client Information Form

-Prior to your free divorce consultation meeting, we request that each of you complete our online client information form so that your Divorce Guide has an overview of your situation.
-We will never share your information with anyone.
+Prior to your free divorce consultation meeting, I will send you a client information form to complete.
+I will never share your information with anyone.

 3. Watch the Orientation Video